Fellini Satyricon: Production

 Fellini's project saw competition from another film titled Satyricon, released the same year.
 Producer Alfredo Bini had registered the Satyricon title in 1962.
 When Fellini and his producer Alberto Grimaldi started work on their film, Bini contracted Gian Luigi Polidoro to direct his own version.
 Grimaldi sued Bini to halt the competing film, but lost; as a result, Fellini's picture was titled Fellini Satyricon to distinguish it.

 Filming took place primarily at Cinecittà Studios, on sets designed by Danilo Donati, who also designed the production's costumes.
 The film also used exteriors locations at Fiumicino, Latina, and the Pontine Islands.
 The cavern sequences were filmed below the Roman Colosseum.
 Co-screenwriter Bernardino Zapponi noted that Fellini used a deliberately jerky form of dubbing that caused the dialogue to appear out of sync with the actors' lips.
-This was in keeping with his original intention of creating a profound sense of estrangement throughout the film.
+This was in keeping with his original intention of creating a profound sense of alienation throughout the film.